-We will of course address the specific properties, uses, potential health problems caused by prolonged consumption, the glycemic index (GI) of each individual food item in detail in other sections of our $Comfort\ Keto^{\mathsf{TM}}\ Guide$.
+We will of course address the specific properties, uses, potential health problems caused by prolonged consumption, the glycemic index (GI) of each individual food item in detail in following sections of this E-Book guide.

 For now, these tables will give you a general idea about most common natural and man-made (industrially produced) foods which should be consumed with educated caution while preparing for a ketogenic lifestyle.